 I do not understand how the United States of America, the richest nation on earth, has fallen so far behind the rest of the world in organismal biology.
 Our NASA and our NIH and all those bomb factories run by the DOE are all first-rate, I feel sure.
-But when it comes to the biotic majesties of our purple mountains – all the living things that creep under our rocks and crawl through our waters and crowd each other for light from one of our shining seas to the other – we are clueless as Mercedes-full of Kardashians.
+But when it comes to the biotic majesties of our purple mountains – all the living things that creep under our rocks and crawl through our waters and crowd each other for light from one of our shining seas to the other – we are as clueless as a Mercedes-full of Kardashians.
 Adjusted by GDP, our malacology is shamed by that of Guatemala.

 The French National Centre for Scientific Research (CNRS) is the largest basic science agency in Europe, with an annual budget of 3.3 billion euros.
 Prominent among their 1,100 research laboratories is the Centre for Functional Ecology and Evolutionary Biology (CEFE) in Montpellier, where a faculty and staff of 282 conduct research on exactly the kinds of scientific questions that we here in America suck at.
 Help us, France, you’re our only hope.